openstack-archive/magnetodb/doc/deploy_magnetodb_howto.rst

 - 2 MagnetoDB  instances installed on CentOS pre-build image
 - 3 Cassandra nodes installed on CentOs 6.4 pre-build image (database backend)

-Steps to deploy MagnetDB are:
+Steps to deploy MagnetoDB are:

 - build MagnetoDB rpm package and all dependencies including python 2.7
 - create repository for built packages and make it accessable via http.